OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4818.md

 # Event ID 4818: Proposed Central Access Policy does not grant the same access permissions as the current Central Access Policy.

 ## Description
-Event ID 4818: Proposed Central Access Policy does not grant the same access permissions as the current Central Access Policy.
+This event generates when Dynamic Access Control Proposed Central Access Policy is enabled and access was not granted by Proposed Central Access Policy.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|